 18. Back Button In Control

 Android supports the back button function that navigates the user back again and again.
 However, in case of iOS where the back button is software operated, you must create a back button and place it on the top-left corner of the interface where the user expects it.
-Abiding to the set back button behavior as per the different operating system is important so that you can meet the user’s expectations successfully.
+Abiding by the set back button behavior as per the different operating system is important so that you can meet the user’s expectations successfully.

 19. Clean With Placeholders

-In case of few data input fields, having placeholders in the field is a good idea as it makes the app look crisp and well-defined.
+In the case of a few data input fields, having placeholders in the field is a good idea as it makes the app look crisp and well-defined.
 On the other hand, if there are many data entry fields then using placeholders instead of field labels can complicate the things for the user.
 Now, unless the entered information is clear, the user will not know what it refers to.

 20. Clear Focus

 Jumping onto different things is of no use.
 Great mobile apps keep their focus intact just on one thing.
 Try to depict your app in one clear sentence without any additions using ‘and’.
-The user should be able to use and operate its functions quickly in the very first time itself.
+The user should be able to use and operate its functions quickly for the very first time itself.
 In case of any redundancy or confusion in navigation, the customer will quickly change its options and uninstall the app.

 It is the target audience that decides the look-and-feel of the app.
 By following the requisite guidelines of the operating systems, you can successfully design a UI that is clean and user-centric.
 If you want your app to be fun as well as functional, then you must create a user interface that is intuitive and interactive.
-Well designed apps can truly win the hearts of the customers.
+Well, designed apps can truly win the hearts of the customers.
 In this advanced app development world, you can only reach your potential users if you are adept in making versatile yet simple apps.
 In other words, if your app is easy to learn and quick to use, success is all yours!